afnid/CoreEFI/README.md

 -late=  0	+late=  39	rpm=    22300	-deg=   0.00	+deg=   5.24	late%=  51.59
 </pre>

-Note that this is with running an ecoder simulator that runs the decoder.
+Note that this is with running an encoder simulator that runs the decoder.
 The encoder has some round-off error and some jitter, thats why the rpm is not a whole number.
 An external interrupt should have a little less overhead and should reduce the error some.
 But this is with a 12 tooth decoder, there will be more contention with a 36 or 60 tooth decoder.

-2200 rpm's appears to be the cross-over where there is an occaisional late every few seconds, anything below that is 100%.
+2200 rpm's appears to be the cross-over where there is an occasional late every few seconds, anything below that is 100%.

 A 1/2 degree of maximum error for 6% of the time is acceptable for an 8 cylinder which would be topped out at under 7000 rpm.